mliszcz/msc-thesis/papers/case-study/tangojs-case-study-sections.md

 ecosystem.
 All these objects are stored in a global `window.tangojs.core.api` object.
-For instance, to read/write value from/to an attribute of a device of choice, one simply instantiates an `AttributeProxy` object and calls the apropriate method, like shown on [@Lst:03-tangojs-core-read-attr].
-Before performing any communication using TangoJS Core API, the connector has to be configured, as shown on [@Lst:03-tangojs-connector-configuration].
+For instance, to read/write value from/to an attribute of a device of choice, one simply instantiates an `AttributeProxy` object and calls the apropriate method, like shown in [@Lst:03-tangojs-core-read-attr].
+Before performing any communication using TangoJS Core API, the connector has to be configured, as shown in [@Lst:03-tangojs-connector-configuration].
 The mTango connector, `tangojs.connector.MTangoConnector`, is a Connector implementation ready to use with mTango on the server side.